⇐ These characters spell my Dharma name.

-I am a Buddhist–a philosophical Buddhist, a secular non-devotional Buddhist, or a Zennist; I don’t pray to any one or any thing.
+I’m a Buddhist – a philosophical Buddhist, a secular non-devotional Buddhist, or a Zennist; I don’t pray to any one or any thing.
 It is a way of looking at things and a practice.
+In the Buddhist practice there is the concept called the Dharma, or “Dhamma”, in Pali.
+Think of it, for now, as The Way, but other translations could mean the law(s) of the universe or the teaching of the Buddha.

 A Dharma is another name a Buddhist is called which represents his or her identity in the Dharma and among his or her Dharma brothers and sisters in the Sangha, or the Buddhist community.

 My Dharma name is pronounced “Mahn-doe,” in Korean, with the ‘a’ sounding as it does in “father,” and with relatively equal stress applied to each syllable.
 If a little more stress could be applied, it would be given to the first syllable, “Mahn.”